Brau1973/CProjectMosquetaGame/README.md

 # CProjectMosquetaGame
-My first development project at the university, developed with C/C++.
+My first development project at the university, developed with C/C++, a console APP.
 This Project was developed in 2018 without the knowledge of GIT, so there is no history of commits and pushs...

 The project is based on the well-know game "Mosqueta".
 In the game you have X quantity of cups and a hidden rock on one of them, so you make a bet and try to guess where the rock is, if you are right you win money.